 Angelina was born in 2008.
 She is a chestnut filly.
 She was rescued with her friend Destiny, when she arrived at Meadowlarke in Erin she was very thin.
 A group of 110 horses were brought up from the US to fatten up for slaughter.
 These horses became known as The Georgetown Herd, 100 of the 110 horses were rescued and Angelina was one of them.
 Angelina is a tough cookie and likes all the other horses to know – when outside she can often be found telling the other horses to leave her alone, with the exception of her friend Destiny.
 Angelina gave birth to a foal in May 2015, who we named Kira.

 Apache is an Appaloosa gelding who was born in 1995, and was rescued from slaughter by Meadowlarke Stables.
 Somebody had loved him before though, because he was in the auction pen with a fancy nylon halter and his hooves were painted shiny black.
 When he first arrived at Meadowlarke he was very rude, he would bulldoze you over and drag you around.
 Now Apache is a perfect gentleman and loves to hang his head over the stall door looking for treats.
-For many years, Apache & his girlfriend Savannah were the heard leaders at Meadowlarke Stables – the big boss of all the horses.
-During the winter of 2018 Titan took over the title of heard leader, and we decided to retire Apache to Meadowlarke North.
-He has now settled into the “old guys” paddock, and naturally has started to strut his stuff and take over the heard leader title there – flanked by his wingman Midnight.
+For many years, Apache & his girlfriend Savannah were the herd leaders at Meadowlarke Stables – the big boss of all the horses.
+During the winter of 2018 Titan took over the title of herd leader, and we decided to retire Apache to Meadowlarke North.
+He started off in the ‘old olds’ paddock, but was way to domineering.
+So now he is in with the main herd and his best friend is Pinto

 Argo was rescued from slaughter when he was just 1 year old.
 He is a lovely thoroughbred cross bay gelding.
 Argo had a condition where his testicles were not visible, so that combined with his very calm personality made us unaware that he was actually a stallion, that is how he sired Kira and Chanel.
-Argo is now an active member of our lesson program.
+Argo was gelded and is now an active member of our lesson program.
 He is an athletic horse and he loves to jump.

 Bella had been a Quarter horse broodmare and therefore had little handling before being rescued by Meadowlarke Stables.
 She is an extremely pretty little mare with a sweet personality.
 Bella loves to jump – it’s her favourite thing to do.